A student working in a criminology session with notepad and pen.

 Job Prospects

-Criminology graduates will possess a vast range of skills and expertise that are highly applicable to roles in public, private and charitable sectors.
-Graduates of criminology are often employed in criminal justice agencies, third-sector organisations that work with vulnerable individuals and groups; policy and analyst roles for public service agencies and private companies and further study including taught postgraduate and doctoral programmes.
+Criminology graduates possess a vast range of skills and expertise that are highly applicable to roles in public, private and charitable sectors.
+Graduates of criminology are often employed in: criminal justice agencies; third-sector organisations that work with vulnerable individuals and groups; or policy and analyst roles for public service agencies or private companies.
+Further study including taught postgraduate and doctoral programmes are also an option.

 Careers Service